rhitik-arora/Batch37_final/README.md

 2. Your contract will get deployed to the network

-3. Open  **src/js/app.js** file.
-This is the javascript file that interacts with the contract.

-4. Run "yarn serve" to serve the web app locally
+3. Run "yarn serve" to serve the web app locally

-5. Connect your metamask to the web app and interact with the Dapp
+4. Connect your metamask to the web app and interact with the Dapp